alem-01/alem_public/subjects/flutter_piscine/secureNotes/README.md

 ### Introduction:

 Develop an app for taking secure notes.
 A note is considered to be secure if the content of the note cannot be accessed without password verification.
+You can ensure such security by encripting content of the notes.
 Make sure to let user access, add, delete, and change, and export notes.

 ## Objective